2008 Florida Gators football team: South Carolina

-This game marked the 12th time the Gamecocks have traveled to Gainesville where they were winless on the road (0-11) coming into the game.
+This game marked the 12th time the Gamecocks have traveled to Gainesville where they were winless on the road (0–11) coming into the game.
 The last time the two teams met in Gainesville, the Gamecocks nearly earned their first victory against the Gators in the Swamp, but fell short with a field goal attempt blocked by Jarvis Moss with only a few seconds left in the game.
 History was also made in this game with it being the first college football game where a Heisman-winning coach (Steve Spurrier) coached against a Heisman-winning player (Tim Tebow).
 Both Heisman winners also earned their Heisman trophies at the University of Florida.
 This was only the fourth time in college football history that two Heisman winners faced one another.
 South Carolina is the third team of the season the Gators have played against that was coached by a previous championship-winning head coach (Phillip Fulmer of Tennessee and Les Miles of LSU being the other two).

 With afternoon showers rolling through Gainesville, field conditions weren't ideal for either team early on.
 The Gamecocks first drive ended after just four plays resulting in a punt.
 As Florida drove down the field on the following possession, true freshman Jeff Demps fumbled the ball near the South Carolina 40-yard line.
 Carolina's and Florida's offensives woes continued in each of their next drives, with a South Carolina QB Chris Smelley pass being intercepted and returned for a touchdown by Brandon Spikes.
 Similar to the prior week, South Carolina head coach and Florida alum Steve Spurrier rotated quarterbacks after nearly every offensive snap.
-On the following South Carolina offensive possession, Gator DB Ahmad Black intercepted another Chris Smelley pass after it was deflected by Gator linebacker Brandon Hicks.
+On the following South Carolina offensive possession, Gator safety Ahmad Black intercepted another Chris Smelley pass after it was deflected by Gator linebacker Brandon Hicks.
 This was Black's sixth, and team-leading, interception of the season.
 It only took one offensive play for the Gators to capitalize on the Carolina turnover.
-Percy Harvin ran the ball for 26 yards resulting in a touchdown extending the Gators' lead 14-0 late in the first quarter.
+Percy Harvin ran the ball for 26 yards resulting in a touchdown extending the Gators' lead 14–0 late in the first quarter.
 South Carolina continued to make mistakes.
 On the following kickoff, the South Carolina returner threw a lateral pass to his teammate who fumbled the catch.
 Florida senior long snapper James Smith collected the ball and ran it just one foot shy of the goal line.
 Tim Tebow ran the ball in for a touchdown on the resulting change of possession.
 Florida's 21 points were off of 3 South Carolina turnovers and only took 2:15 to score.